asimov-modules/asimov-serpapi-module/README.md

 - Imports structured data from DuckDuckGo, Google, and Bing search results.
 - Collects the raw JSON data via the SerpApi real-time API (requires an API key).
 - Constructs a semantic knowledge graph based on the [KNOW] ontology.
-- Supports plain JSON output as well as [RDF] output formats such as JSON-LD, Turtle, and N-Triples.
+- Supports plain JSON output as well as [RDF] output in the form of JSON-LD.

 ## 🛠️ Prerequisites